golangci/golangci-lint/README.md

   build-tags:
     - mytag

-  # which dirs to skip: they won't be analyzed;
+  # which dirs to skip: issues from them won't be reported;
   # can use regexp here: generated.*, regexp is applied on full path;
-  # default value is empty list, but next dirs are always skipped independently
+  # default value is empty list, but default dirs are skipped independently
-  # from this option's value:
+  # from this option's value (see skip-dirs-use-default).
-  #   	vendor$, third_party$, testdata$, examples$, Godeps$, builtin$
   skip-dirs:
     - src/external_libs
     - autogenerated_by_my_lib

+  # default is true.
+Enables skipping of directories:
+  #   vendor$, third_party$, testdata$, examples$, Godeps$, builtin$
+  skip-dirs-use-default: true

   # which files to skip: they will be analyzed, but issues from them
   # won't be reported.
 Default value is empty list, but there is